|

 Claire Agius, TVM

-"Mejlak's voice ranges from the melancholy
+"Mejlak's voice ranges from the melancholic

 to the comic, from the political to the personal - but always heartfelt